Was Celibacy Required for Early Bishops or Presbyters?

 Note that the term translated as priest in verse 4, presbyter, simply means elder.
 Also notice that the Bishop is also allowed to be married.
 In Eastern Orthodox circles, while their priests are allowed to be married, their bishops are not.

-Perhaps I should mention that the Fuller Theological Seminary historian and scholar Nathan Feldmeth believes that since Paul stated that he was a Pharisee, and that Pharisees had to be married, that Paul probably was married once.
+Perhaps I should mention that the Fuller Theological Seminary historian and scholar Nathan Feldmeth believes that since Paul stated that he was a Pharisee, and that Pharisees had to be married, that Paul probably was married once--but that is not certain from scripture.

 Paul specifically confirmed that the apostles had a wife and that he had a right to have a wife in the first century when he wrote: